talktalki/grace_portfolio/visualizing-government-debt.md

 # Visualizing Government Debt
 ### Part 1: Government Debt Chart
+The barplot below shows the government debt-to-GDP ratio in the year 2019.
 <iframe src="https://data.oecd.org/chart/7b87" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7b87" target="_blank">OECD Chart: General government debt, Total, % of GDP, 2019</a></iframe>

 ### Part 2: Grid of Line Charts
-Here is a line chart that I created in Flourish Studio with the data provided by OECD!
+Here is a grid of line charts that I created in Flourish Studio with the data provided by OECD.
+This collection of line plots show the debt-to-GDP ratio (gross debt of the general government as a percentage of GDP) for each OECD country.
+The data here is from 1995 to 2019, but for some countries, the data is missing.
+If you hover over the lines, you will be able to see the exact ratio value for each year.
+The last two graphs (OAVG and OECD) show the values for OECD average and OECD total, respectively.
 <div class="flourish-embed flourish-chart" data-src="visualisation/14960644"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Part 3: Slope Chart
-After COVID-19 hit, government debt has increased substantially across all G20 countries.
+After COVID-19 hit, government debt has increased substantially across the globe ([Source](https://www.imf.org/en/Blogs/Articles/2021/12/15/blog-global-debt-reaches-a-record-226-trillion)), so I thought it would be interesting to see the change in government debt between 2019 and 2020 using the above data.
 Here is a slope chart that shows us the percent change in debt-to-GDP ratio from 2019 to 2020.
 Canada had the greatest increase in debt.
 <div class="flourish-embed flourish-slope" data-src="visualisation/14961642"><script src="https://public.flourish.studio/resources/embed.js"></script></div>